 - 3 stalks of celery chopped

 - 1 medium sweet potato peeled and chopped

 - 3/4 cup uncooked quinoa rinsed

-- 3 cups "safe" low sodium vegetable or chicken broth
+- 3 cups gluten free vegetable or chicken broth

-Preheat the oven to 350° F. Spray a medium sized casserole dish with cooking spray.
-Set aside.
+- Preheat the oven to 350° F. Spray an 8 quart casserole dish with cooking spray.

-Heat the oil in a large skillet over medium heat.
+- Heat the oil in a large skillet over medium heat.
 Add the onion, carrot, celery and sweet potato to the skillet and saute until tender.
-Remove from the heat and stir in the rice, quinoa, broth and sea salt to the vegetable mixture.
-Pour the mixture into the prepared casserole; cover and bake for 30-40 minutes or until the liquid is gone.

 - Scoop the sauteed vegetables into the 8 quart casserole dish and add the quinoa, brown rice, broth, thyme, and salt.
 Stir to combine.

 - Bake in a preheated oven for 30-40 minutes or until the liquid has been absorbed and the grains are tender.
 Serve immediately.